-Despite serious safety concerns, non-radioactive cesium is taken by mouth for treating cancer.
+Despite serious safety concerns, non-radioactive cesium is used for cancer.
 This is sometimes called "high pH therapy."
-According to people who promote high pH therapy, taking cesium chloride by mouth reduces the acidity of tumor cells (raises their pH), which are described as very acidic.
-But these claims are not supported by science.
-There is no scientific research that indicates tumor cells differ in pH from normal cells or that cesium affects the pH of tumor or normal cells.
+According to people who promote high pH therapy, taking cesium chloride by mouth raises the pH of tumor cells.
+But there is no good scientific evidence to back up these claims or support this use.

 Healthcare providers sometimes treat cancer patients with radioactive cesium (cesium-137).

 In industry, radioactive cesium is used in instruments that measure thickness, moisture, and liquid flow.